New Jersey Guardianship Attorneys

 Q: Does anything need to be attached to the Report of Well-Being?

-A: The report of well-being requires an attached statement of the incapacitated person’s condition and functional level.
+A: The report of well-being requires a statement of the incapacitated person’s condition and functional level of decision-making.
 As a guardian, you must obtain a written statement from a professional (physician, psychologist, clinician, etc.) who has evaluated the protected person within the reporting period.
-It is helpful to acquire a professional’s statement well in advance of the due date for the wellbeing report.
+It is helpful to acquire a professional’s statement well in advance of the due date for the well-being report.

 Q: If a guardian is appointed for someone who previously executed an advance directive for healthcare, who makes medical decisions?